IloBe/Meme_Generator/README.md

 - resizing the image, so, the width is at most 500px and the height is scaled proportionally (preserve aspect ratio)
 - additionally, .png images are transformed to grayscale images
+- text wrapping happens for long text parts, so, the whole text can be included inside the bounding box of the image including some marginal free space.
+A litte mistake is still there:
+If a word is too long for font depending text bounding box, the text wrapper instance breaks it down into few parts, fitting to availabe position area.
+The separation might not fit to spelling as shown in the following example images.

+![None wrapped text][image1], ![Wrong wrapped text][image2], ![Correct wrapped text][image3]

 The class implements the following instance method signature which returns the path to the manipulated meme image: